BloomTech-Labs/bridges-to-prosperity-ds-d/notebooks/README.md

 ## Model
-The model being used is a semi-supervised learning model
+The model being used in the deployment is a randomforest model supported with SMOTE.
  - The [latest deployment](https://lab28dsk.bridgestoprosperity.dev/) is based on this [google colabs notebook](https://colab.research.google.com/github/Lambda-School-Labs/bridges-to-prosperity-ds-d/blob/main/notebooks/b2p_d.ipynb)
     - main differences is new predict endpoint, Column name updates: engineer review update to good_site column
  - The [previous deployment](https://b2pmergefinal.bridgestoprosperity.dev/)